kruize/autotune/design/API.md

 ```

 ##  Health
-Get the status of the dependency analyzer.
+Get the status of autotune.

 **Request**
 `GET /health`